Categories

 Convolvulus cneorum – the hotter it gets the more this silver leaved convolvulus likes it!

 Euphorbia – with their semi succulent stems most garden euphorbias seem to stand up well to heat and drought.
 The smaller, prostrate ones such as E.myrsinites seem to actually revel in it, with the taller characias types also coping well.
-An exception wood be E.dulcis which is a more fragile woodlander, whose stems need to be cut right down after a dry spell.
+An exception would be E.dulcis which is a more fragile woodlander, whose stems need to be cut right down after a dry spell.

 Genista and Cytisus brooms prefer the hotter spots in the garden